ScottGreenhalgh/week09-social-network/README.md

 ### Likes/Dislikes

 From here a had a look at likes/dislikes logic.
 Previously I handled this in a client component, but similarly to the rest of this project, I'm going to attempt to handle almost everything on the server.
+Little did I know at this stage that this would be a huge headache to handle.